chiragbharadwaj/ro/spec/README.md

 # A standalone declaration consists of one of the following:
 #   • A type declaration, which could consist of one or more constructors
+#   • A record declaration, which could have many fields (but types must be specified)
 #   • A standard declaration, which could be normal or mutable (can use := only if mutable)
 #   • A function declaration with or without a type annotation, consisting of one or more arguments
 #       and a body of statements
 DECL ::=
   | type ID = CONSTRUCTORS
+  | record ID = struct FIELDS end
   | STDECL
   | const STDECL
   | mutable STDECL